wordofwarning/wordofwarning.org/current/2015-domestic/clarke/index.md

 Tickets: Evening Performances can be [booked online via We Got Tickets (10% booking fee applies)](http://www.wegottickets.com/wordofwarning) OR reserved over the phone 07581 299 439 (leave a message + we'll get back to you); remaining tickets will be available at Matthias Court (cash only) just before the performances.

 ####Access Information
-As a sited event, Domestic II presents a number of access challenges and whilst we will make every effort to help, wheelchair access may not be possible, please contact us for details.
+As a sited event, Domestic II presents a number of access challenges please see [front page](/current/2015-domestic) for details.
-Age advisory: 16+ A short performance/installation.
-Please note this performance contains sensitive material.
+Age advisory: none.
+Sound installation and working café.
+Please request details of allergens.
 For specific age and access information please email <mailto:info@habarts.org> or call 07581 299 439.

 ####More
 With a post modern nod to a by-gone era *Domestic Appliances* is a glimpse into the warped reality of this wistful wife.
 Tethered to her white goods she goes about her mundane tasks, a pristine parody of the feminine.